 The issues Peter wrote about were the same as Jude's, but Jude went further into the issues than Peter did.
 I will start with this verse from 2 Peter.

 Later, God condemned the cities of Sodom and Gomorrah and turned them into heaps of ashes.
 He made them an example of what will happen to ungodly people (2 Peter 2:6).

 Peter used the story of Sodom and Gomorrah in the same way that the Old Testament writers and Jesus did.
 They used the story to emphasize God's certain judgment on those who boldly sin.
 Both Peter and Jude used the story in the same way.

 Sodom and Gomorrah became the ultimate example of God's wrath on any city whose sins have maxed out.
-And Peter used it in his sermon alongside of other wrath of God judgments which included angels who were dispelled from heaven and the world in Noah's day which was destroyed by a flood.
+And Peter used it in his sermon alongside of other wrath of God judgments which included angels who were dispelled from heaven and then from the earth in Noah's day by a flood.

-The sin that Peter and Jude were warning against was the sin of deception and falling away; deceivers were leading Christians away from the purity of the gospel to look for freedom elsewhere.
+The sin that Peter and Jude were warning against was the sin of deception and falling away.
+Deceivers were leading Christians away from the purity of the gospel to look for freedom elsewhere.
 I believe the people who Peter and Jude were warning against were actually political rebels who hoped to overthrow the Roman legions.
 These rebels were recruiting Christians into their ranks.
-These two books were written during a time of powerful political upheaval.
-The streets were filled with the feeling of rebellion and the hopes of becoming politically free.
+Jude and 2 Peter were written during a time of a powerful political upheaval and the streets were filled with the feeling of rebellion and the hopes of becoming politically free.